NiloferMubeen/Project8---Car_Price_Prediction-CARSDEKHO-/README.md

   ![image](https://github.com/NiloferMubeen/Project8---Car_Price_Prediction-CARSDEKHO-/assets/143819770/45ad6809-3b1d-4f5d-88fb-8e11bc7e6bda)
 # Label Encoding
 Label Encoding was used to encode all the categorical columns and the final dataset was saved as a csv file.
-# Treating Skewness and Outliers
+# Skewness and Outliers Treatment
 * Most of the features were positively skewed.
 Hence the Cuberoot transformation was used to fix the skewness in Data.
 * The IQR method was used to fix the outliers in the data
 ### Skewness before and after Transformation